Anita M. Elvidge: Personal life

 Elvidge's husband was Ford Quint Elvidge, an American attorney and former Governor of Guam.
 They have three children, Marthanna, Robert, and Carolyn.
 Elvidge and her family lived in Seattle, Washington and Guam.

 Elvidge's daughter Marthanna Elvidge Veblen (1920-2015) became a librarian and an author in Washington.

 Elvidge's son Robert Fred Elvidge (1925-2019) became a businessman in Washington.
-He was an owner and operator of business in bookkeeping, tax preparation, carpet cleaning, and janitorial services in Washington.
+He was an owner and operator of businesses in bookkeeping, tax preparation, carpet cleaning, and janitorial services in Washington.

-On March 16, 1981, Elvidge died in Seattle, Washington.
+On 16 March 1981, Elvidge died in Seattle, Washington.